Judge Doom: Role in film

-Valiant distracts the weasels using hilarious antics to make them laugh themselves to death, then attempts to rescue Roger and Jessica when he is interrupted by Doom.
-The two men then square off, dueling with various Acme props.
-During the fight, Judge Doom is run over by a steamroller but does not die as expected, being flattened into a flimsy paper-thin shape and revealing him to be a toon wearing an assortment of fake props to disguise himself.
-Doom reinflates himself at an oxygen tank revealing his red toon eyes and his high-pitched voice to Eddie, who recognizes Doom as an escaped bank robber from Toontown long ago, thus explaining how Doom managed to buy the judicial election and the trolley network.
-Eddie also recognizes Doom as the toon who murdered his brother, Teddy Valiant, by dropping a piano on his head.
+Eddie distracts the weasels using hilarious antics to make them laugh themselves to death, then attempts to rescue Roger and Jessica when he is interrupted by Doom.
+The duo then square off, dueling with various Acme props.
+During the fight, Doom is run over by a steamroller but does not die as expected, being flattened into a flimsy paper-thin shape and revealing him to be a toon wearing an assortment of fake props to disguise himself.
+Doom reinflates himself with a nearby helium tank revealing bulging red eyes and a high-pitched voice to Eddie, who recognizes Doom as an escaped bank robber from Toontown, thus explaining how Doom managed to buy the judicial election and the trolley network, and the very toon who murdered his brother, Teddy Valiant, by dropping a piano on him long ago.

-Doom attempts to use his toon abilities to finish off Eddie, but the latter manages to defeat him by dissolving him to death in his own Dip concoction.
+Doom attempts to use his toon abilities to finish off Eddie, only to be outsmarted and defeated by the latter as he ultimately destroys him with his own Dip concoction.
 A crowd of various toons then surround the remnants of his disguise and wonder what kind of toon he was.
-The toons seem to agree that they do not need to know and decide to live happily ever after when Marvin Acme's will suddenly appears in Roger's possession, granting full ownership to the citizens of Toontown.
+The toons seem to agree that they do not need to know before rejoicing as Marvin Acme's will suddenly appears in Roger's possession, granting them full ownership of Toontown.